stormid/components/packages/boilerplate/README.md

 Boilerplate.init('.js-boilerplate');
 ```
-asynchronous browser loading (use the .standalone version in the /dist folder) using the global name (Storm + capitalised package name)
+asynchronous browser loading (use the .standalone version in the /dist folder) using the global name (capitalised package name)
 ```
 import Load from '@stormid/load';